Background pattern

 Contraception

-This medication is an effective long-term, non-permanent (reversible) contraceptive method.
+This medication is a long-term, non-permanent (reversible) contraceptive method.

-This medication prevents pregnancy by thinning the lining of the uterus (endometrium), making the normal mucus of the cervical opening thicker, so that sperm cannot pass through to fertilize the egg, and by preventing ovulation in some women.
-Additionally, the presence of the T-shaped body causes local effects on the lining of the uterus.
+This medication prevents pregnancy by thinning the lining of the uterus (womb), making the normal mucus of the cervical opening thicker, so that sperm cannot pass through to fertilize the egg, and preventing the release of eggs (ovulation) in some women.
+Additionally, the presence of the T-shaped body causes local effects on the uterine lining.

-The systemshould be removed after 8 years of use when used as a contraceptive.
+The system must be removed after 8 years of use when used as a contraceptive.

 Treatment of heavy menstrual bleeding

-This medication is also useful for reducing menstrual blood flow, so you can use it if you suffer from heavy menstrual bleeding.
-This is known as menorrhagia.
+This medication is also useful for reducing menstrual blood flow, so you can use it if you suffer from heavy menstrual bleeding (periods).
+This is called menorrhagia.
 The hormone in this medication acts by thinning the lining of your uterus so that there is less bleeding each month.

-The system should be removed or replaced after 8 years of use, or earlier if heavy menstrual bleeding reappears or becomes bothersome.
+The system should be removed or replaced after 8 years of use, or sooner if heavy or bothersome menstrual bleeding returns.

 Children and adolescents